Canelobre Cave

-The entrance to the cave is at the elevation of about 700 m on the northern slopes of the mountain ridge known as Cabezón de Oro (literally, "big golden head").
+The entrance to the cave is at the elevation of about 700 m on the northern slopes of the mountain ridge known as Cabeçó d'Or.
 The cave is known for a large vault of 70 m height similar in shape to a cathedral.
 The cave contains a wide variety of speleothems, including stalactites, coralloids, stalagmites, flowstones, draperies, columns, helictites, gours, spars, crusts and flowers.
 Most are formed of calcite, though some in the lower areas are sulfate-based.

 Researchers have studied several aspects in the caves, including its microclimate and drip water.